ericoporto/ags-manual-wiki/acintro3.md

 are used to mark the start and end of a block of script.
 Anything that you type in between them will be run as part of this event.

-There's a seperate tutorial giving you an introduction to the scripting language, so I won't attempt to explain it here.
+There's a separate tutorial giving you an introduction to the scripting language, so I won't attempt to explain it here.
 But we can start with something very simple, using the *Display* command, which displays a message to the player.
 Type in something like this: